 SGI Program Fees:

 - There is a US $250 non-refundable Application Fee, which is due upon submission of the Application.
 This fee is payable by check and made payable to Suffolk University Law School.
 Please note in the memo portion of the check (i) the applicant's name and (ii) “SGI application fee.”
-Submit checks to Joan Luke, Program Manager, Clinical Programs, Suite 190.
+Submit checks to Joan Luke, Program Manager, Clinical Programs Suite on the first floor.
 Note: If CILS fails to place an applicant in one of the three jurisdictions for which the student applied, the application fee will be refunded, but not if a student withdraws for any other reason.

-- There is a US $400 Placement Fee due upon Acceptance of the Offer of an Internship from the Center for International Legal Studies (CILS), whether the Internship is for credit or not.
-The deposit is required 14 days following an offer and is Non-Refundable once the internship has been accepted.
+- There is a US $400 Placement Fee due upon Acceptance of the Offer of an Externship from the Center for International Legal Studies (CILS), whether the Externship is for credit or not.
+The deposit is required 14 days following an offer and is Non-Refundable once the externship has been accepted.
 (Payments are made at the Suffolk University Student Accounts website.
 Click on “Admission and Housing Deposit Only,” under new student only section.
-Payment Type selected is “International LLM and Internship Fee.”)
+Payment Type selected is “International LLM and Externship Fee.”)

-- Students pursuing the internship for academic credit pay tuition in accordance with Suffolk Law School’s tuition rates.
-Tuition is due May 1, 2014 for ALL summer 2013 internships, regardless of your internship start date.
+- Students pursuing the externship for academic credit pay tuition in accordance with Suffolk Law School’s tuition rates.
+Tuition is due May 1, 2018 for ALL summer 2017 externships, regardless of your externship start date.

 Financial Considerations and Support

-A student cannot simultaneously get academic credit and compensation for an internship and SGI internships are not salaried positions.
-Interns may, however, be reimbursed for incidental out of pocket expenses and occasionally hosts offer a small stipend.
+A student cannot simultaneously get academic credit and compensation for an externship and SGI externships are not salaried positions.
+Externs may, however, be reimbursed for incidental out of pocket expenses and occasionally hosts offer a small stipend.